Mapping urban segregation through co-residence network reconstruction: Acknowledgments

 \section{Acknowledgments}

 M.S. was partly funded by MCIN/AEI/ 10.13039/501100011033 and by ``ESF Investing in your future'', grant number PRE2020-093266; by MCIN/AEI/ 10.13039/501100011033, by ``ERDF A way of making Europe'', grant number PID2022-140757NB-I00, and the support of Generalitat de Catalunya, grant number 2021SGR00856.
 O.A. and R.P.C. were funded by the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (2021-0.664.668) and the Austrian Federal Ministry of the Interior (2022-0.392.231).
 F.K., S.M.G., and A.M.J. were partly funded by the EU Horizon Europe project MAMMOth (Grant Agreement 101070285).
-S.M.G. was supported by the Austrian research agency (FFG) under project No. 873927 ESSENCSE.
+S.M.G. was supported by the Austrian research agency (FFG) under project No. 873927 ESSENCSE, and by grant PID2024-157869NB-I00, funded by MICIU/AEI/10.13039/50110001103.